-An "expungement" is the deletion of a person's entire criminal conviction record from any court, police record, or criminal justice agency.
-Different U.S. states take different approaches to expungement, but in general if the court expunges (or "seals") your criminal record, then within the context of the criminal justice system, you are considered to never have committed a crime at all.
+A record of having committed crimes can sink a foreign-born person's chances of getting a U.S. visa or green card (lawful permanent residence) or lead to deportation from the United States.
+Thus what's known as an "expungement" can look very attractive.
+It is the deletion of a person's entire criminal conviction record from any court, police record, or criminal justice agency.
+Different U.S. states take different approaches to expungement, but in general if the court expunges your criminal record, then within the context of the criminal justice system, you are considered to never have committed a crime at all.

-If you have been convicted of a crime in either your home country or the U.S., you may be "inadmissible" to the United States.
-Being inadmissible means that even if you qualify for a visa or green card, immigration officials can still refuse to let you enter the country because of some condition in your past.
-Even if your criminal record is expunged, you may still be found inadmissible because of your conviction.
+If you have been convicted of a crime in either your home country or the U.S., you might be "inadmissible" to the United States.
+Being inadmissible means that even if you meet the basic qualifications for a visa or green card, U.S. immigration officials can or must still refuse to let you enter the country because of some condition in your past.
+Even if your criminal record is expunged, you might still be found inadmissible because of your conviction.

 However, immigration law provides various "waivers" of inadmissibility.
 If you apply for and are granted a waiver, then you will be allowed to enter the U.S. notwithstanding your criminal conviction.

-To obtain a nonimmigrant waiver (that is, a waiver that allows you to obtain a nonimmigrant visa such as a B visa or an H-1B visa to enter the U.S.), you must prove to the U.S. government that your entry would not threaten the country or its citizens.
+To obtain a nonimmigrant waiver (which allows you to obtain a nonimmigrant, temporary visa such as a B-1 or B-2 visitor visa or an H-1B visa to enter the U.S.), you must prove to the U.S. government that your entry would not threaten the country or its citizens.
 To do so, you must file a waiver application that addresses the following three criteria:

 You will also need a waiver to enter the U.S. if you are immigrating (obtaining a green card or immigrant visa).
 The immigrant waiver is called an I-601 waiver.
 Not just anyone can apply for an I-601 waiver.
 To apply, the applicant must have a "qualifying relative," which means a U.S. citizen or lawful permanent resident spouse, parent, or child (the child must be both unmarried and under the age of 21 to be a qualifying relative).